hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

-# Setting up continuous integration via Github Actions
+# Setting up continuous integration via GitHub Actions

-Continuous integration (CI) is a recommended practice that involves automating frequent code commits to a shared repository.
-This allows code to be continually built and tested, which can help you identify and debug errors sooner.
+Continuous integration (CI) is a practice that involves automating the way code and data are validated prior to being merged into a shared repository.
+This allows code and data to be built and tested when any changes are made, which can help users and developers identify and debug errors sooner.
 CI tasks are carried out via a *workflow*, an automated process with steps (i.e., *jobs*) that are run either sequentially or simultaneously.
-Workflows are triggered by an *event*, or a specific activity within a repository.
-Hubverse hubs can use [GitHub Actions](https://github.com/features/actions) to perform a variety of CI workflows.
+Workflows are triggered by an *event*, or a specific activity within a repository, such as a request to merge new code or data into a branch of a repository.
+Hubs that exist as GitHub repositories with hubverse-compliant data can use [GitHub Actions](https://github.com/features/actions) to perform a variety of CI workflows.
-This document provides information on:
+This page provides information on:
 * installing continuous integration workflows
-* setting up hubverse Github Actions
+* setting up hubverse GitHub Actions
-* available hubverse Github Actions
+* available hubverse GitHub Actions

 ## Installing continuous integration workflows with `hubCI`